Nunapitchuk, Alaska

 Nunapitchuk /nuːˈnɑːpɪtʃək/ (Nunapicuar) is a city in Bethel Census Area, Alaska, United States.
-At the 2010 census the population was around 496, up from 466 in 2000.
+As of the 2020 census, Nunapitchuk had a population of 594.

 Geography

 Nunapitchuk is located at (60.896352, -162.454383).

 According to the United States Census Bureau, the city has a total area of 8.6 sqmi, of which, 7.9 sqmi of it is land and 0.7 sqmi of it (8.07%) is water.

 Demographics

 Nunapitchuk first appeared on the 1940 U.S. Census as the unincorporated native village of "Nunatpichuk" (apparently erroneously spelled).
 It was returned as Nunapitchuk in 1950 and 1960.
 In 1969, Nunapitchuk and the neighboring village of Kasigluk were merged to form the city of Akolmiut.
 (See City of Akolmiut below) In 1982, both communities decided to dissolve Akolmiut and become separate cities again.
 Nunapitchuk returned again beginning on the 1990 census and in every successive census to date (2010).